 Before the first day of school, additional forms may be requested.

-The following are acceptable:
+One (1) of the following are acceptable:

 Valid Michigan driver’s license or state-issued photo identification card, or

 Lease agreement, or

 Gas, water, electric bill, or

 What happens if I can’t complete the paperwork by the deadline?We understand that life happens!
 If you have a circumstance that prevents you from turning in the paperwork by the deadline, please contact the school office and set up an alternate date.
 If we don’t hear from you or you don’t make the new deadline, your student may lose their seat.
 You will need to reapply if you change your mind.

 Do I have to complete a release of records if my child hasn’t attended school previously?Yes, there’s a place on the form to indicate your student has not yet attended school.
 The Official Release of Records is necessary for all new students and is one of the required documents to save their seats.

 My child has been accepted to multiple schools managed by National Heritage Academies.
 Will enrollment paperwork transfer to each school?

 No. We’re sorry for the inconvenience, but all schools managed by National Heritage Academies are individual entities and separate paperwork must be completed for each school.
 Use the Parent Portal to complete forms online and save time.

 Can I submit a proof of residency, birth certificate, and immunization records through the Parent Portal?Securing your child’s personal data is important to us.
 For your convenience, you can securely upload proof of residency and immunization documents from the Forms page on the Parent Portal.
 When submitting documents online, please include your child's name in the file's name.
 As always, these documents can also be brought into the school office.
 For security reasons, we ask that you not email birth certificates or immunization records.